-3. (a) The purpose of the Club is to encourage mutually supportive and acceptable social interaction amongst members and to offer a welcome to newcomers to the University.
-Members must be seen to uphold the ethos of the Club.
+3. (a) The purpose of the Club is to encourage mutually supportive and acceptable social interaction amongst members, to offer a welcome to newcomers to the University and to maintain contact with the University.
+Club and Associate members must be seen to uphold the ethos of the Club.

 (b) Club members may arrange small groups of special interest: two Book Groups and the Garden Group exist at present.
-Members may also arrange social occasions locally.
-The Convenors of these groups must be subscribing members of the University of Leeds Ladies’ Club.
+Club members may also arrange social occasions locally.
+The Convenors of these groups must be Club members.

 4. Members may bring guests to meetings of the Club where so indicated on the programme.

 5. (a) The arrangements for each year’s meetings shall be in the hands of a Committee normally comprising four officers and eight members.

 (b) The officers shall be a President, a Vice-President, a Secretary and a Treasurer.